Part IV Govern It Safe Evolution

 The Core Problem: Guardrails that Can Grade Themselves

 Our SDaC agents operate on the principle of proposing changes, not merging them directly into protected branches.
-The mechanism by which those proposals are reviewed and approved must be explicitly outside the agent’s direct control.
-This setup ensures that while the system can generate powerful modifications, the ultimate authority for governance remains with human engineers.
-The guardrails themselves must be immutable to the autonomous system; they can only be changed by explicit human action following rigorous procedures.
+The mechanism that reviews and admits changes to governance surfaces must sit explicitly outside the agent’s control.
+The guardrails themselves must be immutable to the autonomous system; only explicit human action can change them.

 Protected Paths: Your Engineering Constitution

-To establish immutable infrastructure, you define specific paths within your repository that represent the “constitution” of your engineering practices.
-Changes to these paths are subject to the highest scrutiny.
+To establish immutable infrastructure, define the repository paths that act as the “constitution” of your engineering process.
+Changes to those paths get the highest scrutiny.

 Directory topology as governance (a self-referential example)